faberNovel/heart/docs/CREATE_NEW_MODULE.md

 Creating a new module is about copying the module template directory, then rename some files and variable names.

-1. Copy the _modules/heart-moduletpl_ directory, and name it by using the branding name of the service you want to interface with, prefixed by _heart-_ (example: _heart-dareboost_)

-2. Put a 192x192 PNG logo of the service you want to use and put it in the `assets/images/logos/` directory.

-    Make sure that the PNG file is optimized with tools like [Squoosh](https://squoosh.app/).

-3. Update the copied files:
-    1. Make the `ModuleTplModule` class implements the `ModuleAnalysisInterface` or the `ModuleListenerInterface` class, depending of the type of module you want to create.
-Read more about the design of _heart_ if you don't know about the different types of modules.
+1. Copy the _modules/heart-moduletpl_ directory (except the .rush, node_modules and lib directories inside).

-    2. Search and replace the `moduletpl` and `ModuleTpl` strings of every files and variables names
+2. In the copied directory, search and replace the `moduletpl` and `ModuleTpl` strings of every files and directories

-    3. Update the `description` and `contributors` fields in the _package.json_ file
+3. Update the `description`, `license` and `contributors` fields of the pakage.json file
-    4. Make sure that the `service.logo` property set in the _src/index.ts_ file has the correct path to the picture you put at the previous step

 4. Indicates to Rush that he has to manage your new module: add the following lines to the array under the `project` key of the `rush.json` file:
     ```json
     {
-      "packageName": "@fabernovel/heart-brandservice",
+      "packageName": "@fabernovel/heart-moduletpl",
-      "projectFolder": "modules/heart-brandservice",
+      "projectFolder": "modules/heart-moduletpl",
       "versionPolicyName": "individualVersion"
     },
     ```